 Some of the key public health guidance for England is summarised below:

-For a full outline of the updated Covid-19 guidance, you can read the Government FAQs on the coronavirus outbreak and full guidance on support bubbles is available, including what to do if someone in your support bubble starts to show Covid-19 symptoms.
+For a full outline of the updated Covid-19 guidance, you can read the Government FAQs on the coronavirus outbreak and full guidance on support bubbles, including what to do if someone in your support bubble starts to show Covid-19 symptoms.

 The key public health guidance for Scotland is below.
 You can find more detailed public health guidance on Public Health Scotland.